piisa/piisa/docs/specs.md

 ## Storage format

-As a support file format, we define YAML files as the serialized representation of a Source Document.
+As a support file format, we define YAML as the serialized representation of a Source Document.
 Those are easy to inspect visually and handle/edit manually, and also can be processed via automatic tools and packages.
 The YAML specification is actually somehow complex, but we would use only a subset of it: